-The MIT AICompanion allows a user to make a connection between the Android device and PC over the MIT RendezVous Server.
+The MIT AI2 Companion allows users to make a connection between an Android or iOS device and a PC over the MIT RendezVous Server.

-The Android device must be using Wifi and not the cell network for Internet connectivity.
+The phone or table must be using Wi-Fi and not the cell network for Internet connectivity.

-1. Your PC checks in with a 6-character code generated by the MIT AICompanion
+1. Your PC checks in with a 6-character code generated by the MIT AI2 Companion

 2. MIT RendezVous Server records the IP address of your PC

-3. Your Android device checks in with a 6-character code
+3. Your device checks in with a 6-character code

 4. MIT RendezVous Server records the IP address of your phone